Morgan Smith ’23, a criminal justice major from Arlington, Ohio, works as a community service officer with Putnam County Juvenile Probation.

 Restorative justice emphasizes repairing the harm caused by criminal behavior through cooperative processes including all stakeholders.
 It is a philosophy that is increasingly accepted by both public and private criminal justice services around the world.

 Typically restorative justice comes at the end of the criminal justice process.
 At Bluffton, every criminal justice class includes a restorative perspective.
-This means solving problems at the earliest point, using the justice system as a last resort, depending on the situation.
+This means solving problems at the earliest point and using the justice system as a last resort, depending on the situation.

 At Bluffton, you will develop an internship around specific career goals and receive active, personal oversight from a faculty member.
 An opportunity to spend a semester in Washington, D.C., is available if you are interested in pursuing jobs in the federal government or the international arena.